Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

 \section{Praxis: LM Training and Inference}

-In this section, we describe common training and inference strategies used in contemporary language models.
-For each strategy, we analyze its probabilistic interpretation.
+In this section, we describe common training and inference strategies used in contemporary LLMs and analyze their probabilistic interpretations.
 We show that chosen strategies directly impact the plausible interpretation of model outputs.

-\subsection{Probabilistic Language Modeling}
+\subsection{Probabilistic language modeling}

-A language model is traditionally defined as a distribution over finite strings \cite{shannon1948mathematical, bahl1983maximum}.
-Formally, let $\vocab$ be a language model's vocabulary, composed of (sub)words $\word \in \vocab$.
-A language model is then a distribution $p(\words)$, where $\words \in \vocab^*$ is a sequence of words.
-Typically, language modeling is achieved through a next-word prediction model, which allows us to write the distribution autoregressively as:
+A language model (LM) is traditionally defined as a distribution over finite strings \citep{shannon1948mathematical, bahl1983maximum}.
+Formally, let $\vocab$ be an LM's vocabulary, composed of (sub)words $\word \in \vocab$.
+An LM is then a distribution $p(\words)$, where $\words \in \vocab^*$ is a sequence of words.
+Typically, language modeling is achieved through a next-word prediction model, which allows us to write the distribution autoregressively as $p(\words) = \prod_{t=1}^{|\words|} p(\word_t \mid \words_{<t})$.
+We denote an ideal LM, i.e., one that perfectly models the data distribution, with $\plm$.

-Next-word prediction and language modeling are almost equivalent, except for a pathological case where next-word prediction gives infinite sequences a positive probability, which is disallowed by the traditional definition. \citet{du-etal-2023-measure} derive theoretical criteria for language models that avoid this case and show that common models fulfill these criteria.
+Next-word prediction and language modeling are near equivalent, with an exception if next-word prediction assigns non-zero probability to an infinite sequence (disallowed by the traditional definition). \citet{du-etal-2023-measure} provide theoretical criteria, met by common LMs, for avoiding this case.